 - Before your next appointment make sure you use sunscreen 50 SPF or higher, no tanning beds or spray tans for 3 weeks prior to appointment and shave any hair the day before or day of treatment.

 - Patients will sometimes notice that not much has happened to the tattoo after the initial treatment.
-This is normal as the body takes 4-6 weeks to digest the ink in the tattoo.
-Several treatments are necessary and will depend on the age of the tattoo, location on your body, amount of ink and colors used in the tattoo.
+This is normal as the body takes 6-8 weeks to digest the ink in the tattoo.
+Several treatments are necessary and will depend on the depth of the tattoo, location of tattoo on your body and color of your skin, amount of ink and colors used in the tattoo.